zaigie/palworld-server-tool/README.en.md

 > [!WARNING]
 > Instead of pasting the copied path directly into `config.yaml`, add another '\\' in front of all '\\', as shown below
+>
+> It is also important to make sure that the `config.yaml` file is **ANSI encoded**, other encoding formats will cause problems such as path errors!!

 ```yaml
 web: # web configuration